iai-group/ecir2018-neuqs/README.md

 This repository provides resources developed within the following paper:

 > H. Ding, S. Zhang, D. Garigliotti, and K. Balog.
-Generating High-Quality Query Suggestion Candidates for Task-Based Search, In ECIR'18, March 2018.
+Generating High-Quality Query Suggestion Candidates for Task-Based Search.
+In: Advances in Information Retrieval - Proceedings of the 40th European Conference on IR Research (ECIR'18), Grenoble, France.
+March 2018.
+[DOI: 10.1007/978-3-319-76941-7_54](https://link.springer.com/chapter/10.1007/978-3-319-76941-7_54)

-These resources allow to reproduce the results presented in the Task-based Query Suggestion paper.
+**You can get the author version of the article [here](https://arxiv.org/abs/1802.07997).**

+### Abstract

+> *We address the task of generating query suggestions for task-based search.
+The current state of the art relies heavily on suggestions provided by a major search engine.
+In this paper, we solve the task without reliance on search engines.
+Specifically, we focus on the first step of a two-stage pipeline approach, which is dedicated to the generation of query suggestion candidates.
+We present three methods for generating candidate suggestions and apply them on multiple information sources.
+Using a purpose-built test collection, we find that these methods are able to generate high-quality suggestion candidates.*

+### Structure

 This repository is structured as follows: